RamiFareed1989/Milestone_Project_Monkees/README.md

 2. CSS
 3. Bootstrap 4.7

+## Deployment

+I deployed the page on github, check the this [Link](https://ramifareed1989.github.io/Milestone_Project_Monkees/) to see it!

 ## Credits:

 I used for the **About** section [Wikipedia](https://www.wikipedia.org/) as a source to get the information about the **_Monkees_**.